Kyoungsoo11/Omok/README.md

 2022-07-10
 -------------
-1. Set Rules and Credit
+1. Get stone position by △
-2. Get stone position by △◁▽▷
+2. Set Rules and Credit ◁▽▷